-I booked my place on a shirt upcycling workshop on the Laneway Learning website, advertised as part of the Sustainable Living Festival that is taking place in Melbourne this month.
-As a keen upcycler, I wanted to learn some new techniques and meet like minded people during my 10 days in this very cool city.
-Not knowing what to expect, I’d entered into a compact, deconstructed class room.
-Insulation fibres poking through the ceiling eaves and the month’s class schedule chalked up on a black wall, the decor is perfectly suited to Melbourne’s street style.
-Skye Bennett, the organisation’s Melbourne Manager welcomed me in as she plonked an overflowing box of men’s formal shirts on one of the large tables filling the room.
-The shirts, donated by Carl Nave especially for this evening, were a conservative blue and white but I spied a piece of purple gingham poking out and claimed it for my own.
+I booked in for an upcycling shirt workshop advertised as part of the Sustainable Living Festival taking place in Melbourne that weekend.
+As a keen fashion upcycler, I wanted to learn some new techniques and meet like minded people during my visit to this very cool city.
+Not knowing what to expect, I’d entered into a compact and deconstructed classroom.
+Insulation fibres poking through the eaves in the ceiling and the month’s class schedule chalked up on a black wall.
+The décor is perfectly suited to Melbourne’s street style.
+Skye Bennett, the Melbourne manager welcomed me in as she plonked an overflowing box of men’s formal shirts on one of the large tables filling the room.
+Donated by carl Nave especially for this evening, the shirts were a conservative blue and white.
+I spied a piece of purple gingham poking out of the box and claimed it for my own.

-Louise Angrilli is an avid fan of the Great British Sewing Bee.
-An amateur sewer, Louise came along to experience the part of the show she loves best, where they deconstruct a garment to make a new one.
-In the photo above she is modelling a new skirt she made by simply buttoning two shirts together and tucking in the sleeves to make pockets.
+Louise Angrilli in the photo above is modelling a new skirt she created by simply buttoning two shirts together and tucking the sleeves in to make pockets.
+Louise is an avid fan of the Great British Sewing Bee and came along to experience the part of the show she loves best, where they deconstruct a garment to make a new one.

-Sally came along today to gain ideas on how to upcycle this beautiful bark cloth shirt she picked up at an Op Shop.
-I hadn’t heard the term before but Sally explained it is short for an opportunity shop, a charity shop or thrift shop.
-We got chatting about our passion for buying vintage fabrics, her motto being ‘one out – four in’ sounds good to me.
+Sally is holding a beautiful bark cloth shirt she picked up at an Op Shop and came along to gain ideas on how to refashion the shirt.
+I hadn’t heard the term Op Shop before but Sally explained it is short for an opportunity, a charity or thrift shop.
+We swapped tips on shopping for vintage fabrics, her motto being ‘one out, four in’.
 Gaye’s advice on altering Sally’s shirt was to shorten the sleeves and remove the collar to give it a more feminine shape.

 Inhibitions soon forgotten, everyone was buttoning each other up in an assortment of cotton shirts.
-Picking up a pair of scissors, I chopped the collar off my shirt and fashion it into a dress, buttoning it up at the back and re-forming the sleeves into a belt.
+Finding scissors on the table, I chopped the collar off my shirt and fashion it into a dress, buttoning it up at the back and reforming the sleeves into a belt.
 ‘You need to release your avant garde fashionista doing this sort of thing’ Gaye chuckles to the class.
 ‘So many existing fabrics in the world goes into landfill, the stats are outrageous’.
-Like me, Gaye had attended the ‘Wardrobe Crisis’ Sustainable Fashion discussion panel at the Sustainable Living Festival on Saturday and the global issue is just starting to reach consumer awareness.
+Like me, Gaye had attended the ‘Wardrobe Crisis’ discussion panel at the Sustainable Living Festival on Saturday.
+The global issue is just starting to reach customer awareness.
 ‘Set yourself a challenge to spend a year only wearing outfits made from men’s second hand clothes’ Gaye suggests.
-I certainly had fun in this hour long class and learnt some new upcycling ideas but I think this shirt dress is going to need a bit more work before I can wear it out in public.
+I certainly had fun in this hour long class and learnt some new upcycling ideas.
+I think this shirt dress is going to need a bit more work before I feel comfortable wearing it in public.